-Firms selling seed are keen to promote ‘pasture renovation’ in autumn, but it’s costly depending on what options you take.
-Just drilling in seed is the simplest, but you really need to spray out what’s there beforehand otherwise the new tender plants never get a chance.
+Each year there’s a regular push to promote ‘pasture renovation’ in autumn, but it’s always costly regardless on what options you take.
+Just drilling in seed is the simplest, but you really need to spray out what’s there beforehand, otherwise the new tender plants never get a chance.
 Full cultivation before sowing is far too expensive unless you are doing major earth works, and it takes the paddock out of action for too long.

 There is always a mass of old seed (called hard seed) in the soil, which has dropped out of seed heads over the years.
 If you take a sample of soil from the top 50mm and shake it up with water, note what grass and clover seeds float to the top.

-These will grow although it may take a bit longer to germinate than any new seed applied.
+These will grow although it will take a longer for them to germinate than any new seed applied.
 During this slow germination period, weeds of all kinds will grow like mad and you may never see any new grass for a long time or even at all.
-These weeds need to be controlled – by hand or by spray if there are not too many and you want to win the battle.
+These weeds need to be controlled – by hand or by spray if there are too many and you want to win the battle.

-It’s best to add a general fertiliser at the time of seeding, and maybe a light dressing (25kg N/ha) of Nitrogen fertiliser (Urea) when the new grass plants are about 500mm high if they turn yellow and stop growing.
-But be careful when spreading any ‘bag nitrogen’ to keep well away from drains and creeks.
+It’s best to add a general fertiliser at the time of any new seeding, and maybe a light dressing of no more than (25kg N/ha) of Nitrogen fertiliser (Urea) when the new grass plants are about 500mm high, mainly if they turn yellow and stop growing.
+But be very careful when spreading any ‘bag nitrogen’ to keep well away from drains and creeks.
 Urea is the current number one hate for environmental pollution.

-The way dry seasons are repeating themselves in many part of the country, means that you can never have enough hay and silage on hand, as supplements are needed in summer and autumn now and not just for winter.
+The way dry seasons are becoming more common in many part of the country, means that you can never have enough hay and silage on hand, as supplements are needed in summer and autumn now and not just for winter.
 Hay and silage are not cheap feed any more as their quality can be so variable depending on the crops conserved, the wrapping and way it was stored.

 A good option is to buy in good quality baled silage early in the season, and plan to use it all up that year.
 If you buy too much, then you can easily sell it later in the winter rather than keep it for a second year with the risk of bale damage and mould.